aby18/Gradient-Descent/README.md

 # Gradient-Descent
-This project implements gradient descent to find the line of best fit for 2-D points
+This project finds the line of best fit for 2-D points by using gradient descent.

+## Libraries Used
+- NumPy
+- Matplotlib